An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Simulation Results

 \section{Simulation Results}

 To demonstrate the capability of the proposed improved feasible region, we devised some challenging scenarios that the robot has to traverse, designed to best illustrate the region's features.
-Under such scenarios, we show the superior performance of a planning based on the improved feasible region compared to the default heuristics.
-The terrain templates are summarized in Table \ref{tab:templates}:
+Under such scenarios, we show the superior performance of planning based on the improved feasible region compared to heuristics \revisedtextthird{of \cite{Focchi2020}}.

-The accompanying video of the experiments can be found here\footnote{ \href{https://www.dropbox.com/s/794ayhrzayggoe4/tro20abdallah.webm}{https://www.dropbox.com/s/794ayhrzayggoe4/tro20abdallah.webm}}.
-The generation of the projected regions is done in Python 2.7 with a computation time of 20 $ms$ (50 $Hz$ update rate) for the improved feasible region\footnote{We expect a decrease in the computation time upon performing the computation in C++, \eg using Cython \cite{cython}.}.
-Whenever a multitude of regions needs to be computed (as in the case of the optimization of the trunk orientation) we make use of the parallelism capabilities of our CPU using the \textit{multi-processing} module in Python.
+All the presented simulations and experiments are shown in the accompanying video.
+The generation of the projected regions is done in Python 2.7\footnote{Source code available at \hyperref[github.com/abdelrahman-h-abdalla/jet-leg]{github.com/abdelrahman-h-abdalla/jet-leg}.}. \revisedtext{Table \ref{tab:time} shows a summary of the computation times of the different stages of the planning}\footnote{We expect a decrease in the computation time upon performing the computation in C++, \eg using Cython \cite{cython}.}. \revisedtext{The computer is equipped with an i7-8700 3.2 GHz processor and 16GB of RAM.} Whenever a multitude of regions needs to be computed (as in the case of the optimization of the trunk orientation) we make use of the parallelism capabilities of our CPU using the \textit{multi-processing} module in Python.
 The regions are sent via a ROS node to our locomotion planner, that runs in a ROS environment.
-The whole-body controller runs at 250 $Hz$.
+The \gls{wbc} runs at 250 $Hz$.